 I purchased my first RV rating guide from them well over ten years ago and used them extensively when I bought my current rig over five years ago.

 As I have been recently searching for a new rig (for me, a very long process), I've been once again using their up-to-date RV rating guides.

 It's interesting to see how the best RV brands have changed over the years.

 RV manufacturers that once made top-rated RVs are now among the RV brands to avoid (mainly because many of these brands are now owned by large corporations).

 The RV Consumer Group publishes annual RV rating guides for towables and motorhomes.

-They also publish a less comprehensive guide to truck camper manufacturers.
+They also publish a less comprehensive guide to truck camper brands.
 (Past year issues are also available.)

 In addition to the rating guides, the RV Consumer Group publishes books on how to inspect RVs and how to purchase one properly.